 Sat, Mar 20, 2021 — Sun, Sep 5, 2021

 Robert Blackburn & Modern American Printmaking celebrates both the artist and the democratic and diverse creative community he developed.
-Blackburn was an African American artist born to Jamaican immigrants in 1920 and raised in Harlem, New York.
-The exhibition highlights his life and work, revealing how his innovative printmaking expertise helped define the aesthetic of the American graphics “boom.”
-An influential teacher and master printer, Blackburn explored avant-garde ideas, while promoting a new collaborative approach to printmaking.
-The exhibition contains over 80 works, including lithographs, woodcuts, intaglio prints, and watercolors by Blackburn and the artists with whom he collaborated, including Elizabeth Catlett, Grace Hartigan, Robert Rauschenberg, and Charles White.
+Born of Jamaican immigrants and raised in Harlem, Blackburn was an innovative printmaker and influential teacher.
+Blackburn explored avant-garde ideas while promoting a new collaborative approach to printmaking.
+The exhibition contains more than 75 works, including lithographs, woodcuts, intaglio prints, and watercolors by Blackburn and the artists with whom he collaborated, including Elizabeth Catlett, Grace Hartigan, Robert Rauschenberg, and Charles White.

 Blackburn was raised in Harlem, New York, during the Harlem Renaissance, an unparalleled flourishing of the arts centered in New York City’s Black community.
 The arts were considered crucial to the well-being of society as well as a fertile medium for activism and these values resonated with Blackburn throughout his life and work.
 In 1947, he founded a printmaking workshop as a welcoming space where artists of any level and from any background could learn and create together and it remains in operation to this day.